College Students

 If you think you may be eligible for SNAP as a college student, there are lots of resources to help you through the application process.

-If you are a community college student in King County, your campus has a Benefits Hub with trained coaches who are available to walk you through application.
+If you are a community college student in King County, you can even book an appointment at your school’s Benefits Hub online.

 You can also call the Family Food Hotline, which is staffed with specialists who are trained to answer all your questions about SNAP and assist you with the application.